-The proportionate share of district revenue from these two sources changed significantly from fiscal 2010 to fiscal 2011, due to a large increase in the previously mentioned "tax shift."
+The proportionate share of district revenue from these two sources changed significantly from fiscal 2011 to fiscal 2012 due to changes in the previously mentioned "tax shift."
 The tax shift is an accounting tool used to balance the state budget, whereby school districts recognize cash collections for their subsequent year's property tax levy as current year revenue, and the state reduces aid payments to districts by an equal amount.
+The percentage of available taxes shifted may be changed by legislation each year according to the budgetary needs of the state.

-Figure B - Expenses for Fiscal Years 2011 and 2010
+Figure B - Expenses for Fiscal Years 2012 and 2011